Welfare Reform changes affect people who currently claim benefits.

 We keep our Privacy Notice under regular review.
-This version was last updated on 7th December 2018 Historic versions can be obtained by contacting us.
+This version was last updated in November 2019 Historic versions can be obtained by contacting us.

 It is important that the personal data we hold about you is accurate and current.
 Please keep us informed if your personal data changes during your relationship with us.